 - The legal heirs of the deceased if there are no parents, spouse, or children

-If you have lost a loved one to negligence, contact our skilled wrongful death attorneys in Fort Mill today to discuss your case during a free consultation.
+If you have lost a loved one to negligence, contact our skilled wrongful death attorneys in Fort Mill today to discuss your case during a consultation.

 How Long Do I Have to File a South Carolina Wrongful Death Claim?